 Quinault Vessel Monitoring Program

-The Quinault Vessel Monitoring Program believes that a fishing vessel monitoring system (VMS) is a cost-effective tool for the successful monitoring, control and surveillance of fisheries activities.
+The Quinault Vessel Monitoring Program believes that a fishing vessel monitoring system (VMS) is a cost-effective tool for the successful monitoring of ocean treaty fisheries activities.
 VMS provides the Quinault Division of Natural Resources with accurate and timely information about the location and activity of regulated fishing vessels.
-VMS is a general term to describe systems that are used in commercial fishing to allow organizations to track and monitor the activities of fishing vessels.
+VMS is a general term to describe systems that are used in commercial fishing that allow enforcement to track and monitor the activities of fishing vessels.
+This system is first one of its kind implemented on the west coast of the U.S. and Quinault Indian Nation is at the forefront.

-A VMS is a program of fisheries surveillance, in which equipment that is installed on fishing vessels provides information about the vessels’ position and activity.
+VMS is a fisheries program in which equipment that is installed on fishing vessels provides information about the vessels’ position and activity.
 This is different from traditional monitoring methods, such as using surface and aerial patrols, on-board observers, logbooks or dockside interviews.
 The VMS allows the Quinault Resource Enforcement Department to use the latest technologies to monitor compliance, track violators, and provide substantial evidence for prosecution.

 Quinault Vessel Monitoring Position Reports

 VMS is used to support law enforcement initiatives and to prevent violations of the laws and regulations of the Quinault Indian Nation.
 VMS also helps enforcement personnel focus their patrol time on areas with the highest potential for significant violations.
-It is used as evidence in the prosecution of many environmental laws and regulations.
+It is used as evidence in the prosecution of many laws and regulations including pot thefts and can provide proof that state fishermen were responsible for thefts or violations by showing that the tribal fishermen’s vessels were not in that area.
+The system was used successfully to prove where pots were stolen from on the ocean.

 VMS systems are used to improve the management and sustainability of the marine environment, through ensuring proper fishing practices and the prevention of illegal fishing, and thus protect and enhance the livelihoods of fishermen.